• Skip to primary navigation

 Both provide sizzling heat just under the meat, sealing in juices and creating a delicious crust.

-Plus, they both offer even heat distribution, ensuring a tender steak.
+Plus, they both offer even heat distribution, making sure a tender steak.

 What's more, both methods are versatile when it comes to seasoning.